-FOCUS AREA: POPULATION GROWTH AND MIGRATION STRATEGIES: 1.
+RESPONSIBILITY: FOCUS AREA: POPULATION GROWTH AND MIGRATION CWDM, Category B 1.
 Population growth projections must be done at least every five years to determine future population growth and hotspots.
-2. The municipality must play a facilitative role and assist Commercial farmers in Witzenberg, Breede Valley and Langeberg municipalities with the recruitment of local unemployed people registered on the database of the Department of Labor.
+Municipalities &amp; PGWC, DEADP

-3. Social conflict risks and early warning signals associated with migration must be included in municipal Integrated development plans and spatial development frameworks.
+2021/2026 CAPE WINELANDS DISTRICT SPATIAL DEVELOPMENT FRAMEWORK The municipality must play a facilitative role and assist Commercial farmers in Witzenberg, Breede Valley and Langeberg municipalities with the recruitment of local unemployed people registered on the database of the Department of Labor.
+Social conflict risks and early warning signals associated with migration must be included in municipal Integrated development plans and spatial development frameworks.
 Refer to the CWDM Risk Assessment Report (2014).
-Indigent household registers must be updated on a regular basis to keep up with new entrants into a municipal area.
+4. Indigent household registers must be updated on a regular basis to keep up with new entrants into a municipal area.
 Facilitate the movement of households to larger urban areas as it may be as relevant as ad hoc social support and improvements in the most basic infrastructure services.
-PRIORITY: HIGH INDICATORS Does irregular reporting of indigent households occur in municipalities?
+HIGH Does irregular reporting of indigent households occur in municipalities?
 Note: This will be determined by annual fluctuating figures.
 The trend of reporting should follow a continuous incline, continuous decline or a constant trend.
-Does MSDF's include population projections per settlement?
+2. Does MSDF's include population projections per settlement?